sbry/minimal-mistakes/_posts/2016-09-27-hello-world.md

 ---
 title: "the first post is the hardest"
-layout: single
-excerpt: "This template is full of gimicks and wizard code.
-There is a lot to learn"
 ---

 After a long time I want to continue to write down stuff I do or think about.
 Next time there is a chance it is here.
 Also I really like the speed of Git and Github and it might be fun to apply this to hosting.